Mental Health Facilities Orange County, VT

 Clara Martin Center

-Clara Martin Center is a mental health clinic in Orange County, Vermont, located at 24 South Main Street, 5060 zip code.
-Clara Martin Center offers outpatient treatment and partial hospitalization/day treatment.
-Clara Martin Center provides trauma therapy, group therapy and integrated dual diagnosis disorder treatment to adults, seniors 65 or older and young adults.
+Clara Martin Center is one of mental health facilities in Orange County, Vermont, located at 24 South Main Street, 5060 zip code.
+Clara Martin Center provides partial hospitalization/day treatment and outpatient treatment.
+Clara Martin Center provides cognitive behavioral therapy, trauma therapy and individual psychotherapy to young adults, seniors 65 or older and adults.
 Clara Martin Center also supports people with PTSD and people requiring dual diagnosis treatment.
-Some other services provided by Clara Martin Center include supported employment, psychosocial rehabilitation services and illness management and recovery.
+Additional services provided at Clara Martin Center include housing services, chronic disease/illness management and family psychoeducation.

 Learn More